wbrakowski/AL-Navigator/README.md

 - Use the shortcut Ctrl + Alt + g to jump through OnAfterGetRecord triggers in your .al file
 - Use the shortcut Ctrl + Alt + t to jump through all triggers in your .al file
 - Use the shortcut Ctrl + Alt + k to jump to the keys section in your .al file
+- Use the shortcut Ctrl + Alt + a to jump to actions in a page .al file

 ## Known Issues